databricks/scala-style-guide/README.md

     /**
      * Look up a user's profile in the user database.
      * @return None if the user is not found.
-     * Throws DatabaseConnectionException when we have trouble connecting to the database/ */
+     * @throws DatabaseConnectionException when we have trouble connecting to the database/ */
     @throws(DatabaseConnectionException)
     def get(userId: Int): Option[User]